 Today, our nation faces great challenges from within.
 Help bring the US Constitution back into the hearts and minds of young Americans.
 Take a stand and help ensure our country’s freedom for generations to come.

-Creative Commons Attribution: Permission is granted to repost this article in its entirety with credit to In Search of Liberty and a clickable link back to this page.
+Creative Commons Attribution: Permission is granted to repost this article in its entirety with credit to In Search of Liberty and a clickable link back to this website.